General-101/Halo-Asset-Blender-Development-Toolset/README.md

  1. Toolset is currently missing support for importing or exporting certain Halo 3 JMS/ASS features such as the W coordinate in UVW.
  2. Car wheel and pristmatic constraints are not exported or imported properly.
 WIP
  3. WRL 2.0 files are partially supported.
-The importer can generate the error geometrty but does not group the error geometry at this time.
+The importer can generate the error geometry but does not group the error geometry at this time.
  4. JMS/ASS files imported into Blender do not have their triangles connected properly.
 This means that imported models are improper due to the exporter using vertex normals instead of loop normals.

 ## Documentation